vaishnavkoka/NLP_Assignment_2/README.md

 # NLP_Assignment_2

-# NLP_Team_13: Tokenizer Training and Model Training
+## NLP_Team_13: Tokenizer Training and Model Training

 ---

-## Overview
+### Overview
-This project addresses two main tasks: training six different tokenizers on a 10k dataset to evaluate fertility scores and fine-tuning a language model for optimized NLP performance.
-For Task 1, we trained six tokenizers and selected the best-performing one based on fertility scores.
-In Task 2, the LLaMA model architecture was adjusted to stay under 100M parameters, using the top-performing tokenizer to tokenize the dataset.
-Perplexity scores were recorded at every 0.1 epoch, and a matrix of scores for each epoch was created.
-The model was also tested on 10 prompts to evaluate its performance.
+This project focuses on two main tasks: training tokenizers and fine-tuning a language model for NLP performance.

+- **Task 1: Training Tokenizers**
+  - Trained six different tokenizers on a 10k dataset.
+  - Evaluated each tokenizer's performance using fertility scores.
+  - Selected the best-performing tokenizer based on fertility score results.

+- **Task 2: Fine-Tuning Language Model**
+  - Adjusted the LLaMA model architecture to stay within a 100M parameter limit.
+  - Used the top-performing tokenizer from Task 1 to tokenize the dataset.
+  - Recorded perplexity scores at every 0.1 epoch.
+  - Created a matrix of perplexity scores for each epoch.
+  - Tested the fine-tuned model on 10 prompts to evaluate performance.
 ---

-## Project Tasks
+### Project Tasks

 ---

-### Task 1: Tokenizer Training
+#### Task 1: Tokenizer Training
 We trained six different tokenizers on samples from a previously scraped dataset to evaluate performance based on fertility scores:

 - **Tokenizer Fertility Scores**: See [NLP-Assignment-2_Tokenizer_Training.pdf](https://github.com/vaishnavkoka/NLP_Assignment_2/blob/main/Results/NLP-%20Assignment-2_Tokenizer_Training.pdf).